zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/architecture-overview.md

 - Internal persistency of user information side-by-side token management
 - Can be used as Dapr internal service

-## Security Architecture Enhancements
+## Infrastructure Overview
+- User and application authentication through Identity service
+- Lightweight BFF ingress layer
 - Centralized secret management via HashiCorp Vault
-- User authentication via OAuth2/OIDC through Identity service
-- Service-to-service authentication via client_credentials flow
-- BFF as ingress point - no direct service exposure
-- Request validation at gateway layer

-## Communication Patterns
-- BFF acts as ingress and routing layer only
-- User authentication via OAuth2/OIDC
-- Service-to-service authentication via client_credentials
-- Dapr for service invocation
-- Distributed tracing capabilities

-## Infrastructure Scalability
-- Lightweight BFF ingress layer
-- Flexible secret management via HashiCorp Vault
 - Cloud-native architecture with Dapr and kubernetes
+- Redis as caching database
+- PostgresSQL as persistence database
+- Kafka as notification system

+## Development
+- ASPIRE for local cluster development